contentauth/c2pa-rs/README.md

 * `file_io` enables manifest generation, signing via OpenSSL, and embedding manifests in various file formats.
 * `serialize_thumbnails` includes binary thumbnail data in the [Serde](https://serde.rs/) serialization output.
 * `xmp_write` enables updating XMP on embed with the `dcterms:provenance` field.
 (Requires [xmp_toolkit](https://crates.io/crates/xmp_toolkit).)
+* `no_interleaved_io` the SDK uses threaded I/O for some operations to improve performance.
+Using this feature will force fully synchronous I/O.

 ## License